priyadarshy/meteor-autocomplete/README.md

 - `filter`: (optional) An object that will be merged with the autocomplete selector to limit the results to more specific documents in the collection.
 - `noMatchTemplate`: (optional) A template to display when nothing matches.
 This template can use the [reactive functions on the AutoComplete object](autocomplete-client.coffee) to display a specific message, or be [assigned mouse/keyboard events](http://docs.meteor.com/#eventmaps) for user interaction.
 - `callback`: (optional) A function which is called when an item is selected with arguments `(doc, element)`, corresponding to the document of the selected item and the active input field.
+- `nomatch`: (optional) A function which is called when the autocompleter does not find a match and the user attempts to use the text written in the box.
 Default matcher arguments: the default behavior is to create a regex against the field to be matched, which will be constructed using the arguments below.

 - `field`: The field of the collection that the rule will match against.
 Can be nested, i.e. `'profile.foo'`.